Suor/debug-cache/README.rst

         return res

-Check that function results didn't change:
+Second ``debug_cache`` usage is to check that function results didn't change.
+Useful when refactoring or optimizing:

 .. code:: python

+    # Check that function results didn't change, they need to be cached first
     @cache.checked
     def some_function(x, y):
         # ...

+    # Same, but cache first time, check all subsequent ones
+    @cache.checked(strict=False)
+    def some_function(x, y):
+        # ...

-This will stop and start debugger if function results doesn't match saved ones with `@cache.cached` earlier.
-It also stops if no cached results is found.
+This will stop and start debugger if function results don't match ones saved earlier.
+Strict version also stops if no cached results are found.